guevarch/projectchris/README.md

 df["Valuation"] = pd.cut(df["move%"], bins, labels=group_names)
 </code></pre>

-The results show fairly straight forward predictions for Severely Oversold(0) and Overbought(3), but for Oversold(1) and neutral(2) the predictions can be mixed.
+The results show fairly straight forward predictions for Severely Oversold(0) and Overbought(3), but for Oversold(1) and neutral(2) the predictions were mixed.
 This is understandable due to the unpredictability of bitcoin and of the overall market in general.
+The combination of the model and the metric can be useful for determining Severely Oversold and Overbought zones.
+Investors that have a medium term horizon could use this metric/model for placing larger timed investments rather than dollar cost averaging.

 <pre><code>
 Confusion Matrix